Find help if you don't have a Family Doctor or Nurse Practitioner

 Unattached Patient Urgent Care Clinic

-The City of Kawartha Lakes Family Health Team offers an urgent care clinic run by nurses, nurse practitioners, and social workers for the residents of the City of Kawartha Lakes who DO NOT CURRENTLY HAVE A FAMILY DOCTOR OR NURSE PRACTITIONER IN ONTARIO.
+The City of Kawartha Lakes Family Health Team offers an urgent care clinic run by nurses, nurse practitioners, and social workers for the residents of the City of Kawartha Lakes who DO NOT CURRENTLY HAVE A FAMILY DOCTOR OR NURSE PRACTITIONER IN ONTARIO and have a valid health card.

 Minden Hills Urgent Care Clinic

 The new Minden urgent care clinic provides access to same-day, urgent, non-emergency health care.
-The clinic runs on a first come, first served basis and is available to any Canadian resident.
+The clinic runs on a first come, first served basis and is available to any Canadian resident with or without a health card.

 The clinic is run by the Kawartha North Family Health Team and is staffed by KNFHT Nurse Practitioners and Registered Practical Nurses who will provide care to patients with unexpected but non-life-threatening health care concerns.